mozilla/www.ccadb.org/cas/updates.md

    validate TLS/SSL certificates, then you need to also provide the URLs to the test websites.
 If the root certificate is enabled for EV treatment, then the TLS/SSL certs for the test websites must also be EV.
-    * Scroll down to the "Root Cases" section, or click on the "Root Cases" link near the top of the page.
-    * Click on the "Edit" link for the Root Case to modify.
-    * Enter the URLs to the test websites (valid, expired, and revoked)
+    * Click on the 'Edit Test Websites' button, update the URLs to the 3 test websites for each root certificate, and click on 'Apply Changes'.
-    * Click on the ‘Save’ button
 8. Check that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format.
     * 'Recognized CAA Domains' should be a comma-separated list of domain names